 These links can be placed in comments sections, forums, low-quality directories or other locations, and none of them will do your rankings any good.

-So although many link-generating programs exist, Google is well aware of them and qualifies any links created using such programs as link schemes.
+So although many link-generating programs exist, Google is well aware of them and qualifies any external links created using such programs as link schemes.

 The lesson: Avoid using automatic programs to generate backlinks to your site—Google will be quick to catch on.